Cyclic Sieving and Cluster Duality of Grassmannian: Cluster nature of decorated configuration space

 \end{lem}

-\begin{rmk} By setting $L_{0,0}=e^t$, \eqref{2018.2.11.16.01} coincides with the Lax operator on Grassmannian in {\rm \cite[B.25]{EHX}}. \end{rmk}
+\begin{rmk} By setting $L_{0,0}={\rm e}^t$, \eqref{2018.2.11.16.01} coincides with the Lax operator on Grassmannian in {\rm \cite[equation~(B.25)]{EHX}}. \end{rmk}

-The Gelfand-Zetlin coordinates $L_{i,j}$ are clearly positive functions on $\dconf_n^{\times}(a)$.
+The Gelfand--Zetlin coordinates $L_{i,j}$ are clearly positive functions on $\dconf_n^{\times}(a)$.
 Let us follow our convention and use lower case letter $l_{i,j}$ to denote the tropicalization of $L_{i,j}$.
-The next proposition shows that plane partitions can be obtained naturally via tropicalization of the Gelfand-Zetlin coordinates.
+The next proposition shows that plane partitions can be obtained naturally via tropicalization of the Gelfand--Zetlin coordinates.

-\begin{prop} The tropicalized change of coordinates $\left(x_{i,j}\right)\mapsto \left(l_{i,j}\right)$ gives a natural bijection between the subset $Q(a,b,c)\subset \dconf^\times_a(n)\left(\mathbb{Z}^t\right)$ and the set of plane partitions $P(a,b,c)$ defined in Definition \ref{P(a,b,c)}. \end{prop} \begin{proof} By Lemma \ref{2018.2.20.3.20}, we get
+\begin{prop} The tropicalized change of coordinates $(x_{i,j})\mapsto (l_{i,j})$ gives a natural bijection between the subset $Q(a,b,c)\subset \dconf^\times_a(n)\big(\mathbb{Z}^t\big)$ and the set of plane partitions $P(a,b,c)$ defined in Definition~{\rm \ref{P(a,b,c)}}. \end{prop} \begin{proof}By Lemma \ref{2018.2.20.3.20}, we get

 The condition that $\mathcal{W}^t\geq 0$ is now equivalent to the conditions